As an Amazon Associate I earn from qualifying purchases.

 - Repeat with remaining tortillas and filling.

-- Bake at 400 degrees for 10-12 minutes or until taquitos are crunchy.
+- Bake for 10-12 minutes or until taquitos are crunchy.

 For Air Fryer - place taquitos seam side down and spray with cooking spray.
 Cook 5-6 minutes at 350°.